facebook/create-react-app/docusaurus/docs/updating-to-new-releases.md

 ---
 id: updating-to-new-releases
-title: Updating To New Releases
+title: Updating to New Releases
 ---

 Create React App is divided into two packages: